Many course materials are already available through our library databases and do not need to be purchased in Study.net.

 HBR 500: the list of articles restricted to read-only in Business Source Complete.

 Please see the statement from the American Library Association's (ALA) Business Reference and User Association's (BRASS) statement on the HBR 500 and the use restrictions.

 Copyright questions?
 Contact Scholarly Communications.

-During the pandemic, the library has launched an electronic course reserves process.
-Instructors may submit their syllabi to the E-Reserves team for processing.
-When possible, unlimited e-books will be purchased, but when this isn't possible, the items will be purchased and digitized through the HathiTrust ETAS program.
+For Fall 2021, the Library will not be providing print reserves (including instructor copies), only electronic reserves through our in-house platform, UC Bears.
+Please email your syllabi to the E-Reserves team as soon as possible.
+When possible, unlimited e-books will be purchased, but when this isn't possible, the items will be purchased and digitized.
 Please note that that access to these items may be limited due to copyright restrictions, and should not be used for open-book exams for an entire class.

 The e-reserves platform we have been using since closure, HathiTrust ETAS, will be suspended on August 24, 2021.
 Learn more about course reserves at UC Berkeley during Covid-19 here.